Matt Villa

 Matt Villa is an Australian film editor, most famous for editing The Great Gatsby, for which he won Best Editing at the 3rd AACTA Awards alongside Jason Ballantine and Jonathan Redmond.
 Villa won his second AACTA Award the following year for Predestination.

+In 2023, Villa was nominated for an Academy Award in the category Best Film Editing for the film Elvis.
+His nomination was shared with Jonathan Redmond.